-The cem command is designed to improve the estimation of causal effects via a powerful method of matching that is widely applicable in observational data, and easy to understand and use (if you understand how to draw a histogram, you will understand this method).
-The command implements the coarsened exact matching (CEM) algorithm described in Iacus, King, and Porro (2008).

-CEM is a monotonic imbalance-reducing matching method, which means that the balance between the treated and the control groups is chosen by ex ante user choice rather than being discovered through the usual laborious process of checking after the fact, tweaking the method, and repeatedly reestimating.
+This program is designed to improve the estimation of causal effects via a powerful method of matching that is widely applicable in observational data and easy to understand and use (if you understand how to draw a histogram, you will understand this method).
+The program implements the Coarsened Exact Matching (CEM) algorithm described in (lacus, King, and Porro, 2011).
+CEM is a monotonoic imbalance reducing matching method - which means that the balance between the treated and control groups is chosen by ex ante user choice rather than discovered through the usual laborious process of checking after the fact, tweaking the method, and repeatedly reestimating.
 CEM also assures that adjusting the imbalance on one variable has no effect on the maximum imbalance of any other.
-CEM strictly bounds through ex ante user choice both the degree of model dependence and the average treatment-effect estimation error, eliminates the need for a separate procedure to restrict data to common empirical support, meets the congruence principle, is robust to measurement error, works well with multiple-imputation methods for missing data, can be completely automated, and is extremely fast computationally, even with very large datasets.
-After preprocessing data with CEM, the analyst may then use a simple difference in means or whatever statistical model he or she would have applied without matching.

-CEM can also be used to improve other methods of matching by applying those methods to CEM-matched data (they formally inherit CEM's properties if applied within CEM strata).
-CEM also works well for determining blocks in randomized experiments and evaluating extreme counterfactuals.
+CEM strictly bounds through ex ante user choice both the degree of model dependence and the average treatment effect estimation error, eliminates the need for a separate procedure to restrict data to common empirical support, meets the congruence principle, is robust to measurement error, works well with multiple imputation methods for missing data, can be completely automated, and is extremely fast computationally even with very large data sets.
+After preprocessing data with CEM, the analyst may then use a simple difference in means or whatever statistical model they would have applied without matching.
+CEM can also be used to improve other methods of matching by applying those methods to CEM-matched data (they formally inherent CEM's properties if applied within CEM strata).
+CEM also works well for determining blocks in randomized experiments, and evaluating extreme counterfactuals.